My Ally Story

 I wasn’t always a lover of history nor did I ever think I would be part of changing it.
 Back in high school I found Canadian History so boring.
 It became an exercise in memorizing dates and battle names for an exam, then completely erasing it from memory to go on to more important things – like my Friday night date or what my best friend was wearing to the dance.

 It wasn’t until later in life, when I wrote my maternal grandmother’s story of immigrating to Canada in 1913 and researched her genealogy, that I saw history in a new light.
 This was my history.
-My grandmother came from England, so travelling to her homeland and then Scotland a few years ago was a wonderful way for me to view the many historical sites I had been reading about.
+My grandmother came from England, so travelling to her homeland and then Scotland in 2016 was a wonderful way for me to view the many historical sites I had been reading about.

 There was a moment standing in Edinburgh Castle, as a tour guide asked where we were from, that I thought about Canada’s brief history.
 We joked about it, saying how short our history was compared to thousands of years of European history.
 I was still so ignorant.